-Therefore, interest rates go up with an increase in the time to maturity.
-It results in a positive slope for the yield curve.
-If interest rates and time to maturity are negatively correlated, then the yield curve will show a negative slope.
+Under normal conditions, interest rates go up with an increase in the time to maturity.
+This results in a positive slope for the yield curve.
+If interest rates and time to maturity are negatively correlated, then the resulting inverted yield curve will show a negative slope.

 Historically, the yield curve assumes a negative slope in the lead-up to recessions and economic slowdowns.